Register

 Laptops: Windows, macOS, Linux

-The essential difference between Chromebooks and traditional laptops is their operating system.
+The essential difference between Chromebooks and traditional laptops lies in their operating systems.
 A Chromebook runs on Google’s operating system known as ChromeOS, while a laptop typically uses one of the three most popular operating systems, Windows, macOS, or Linux.
 ChromeOS is based on the Linux operating system, and Chromebooks are designed to be used primarily with an Internet connection.
 Since ChromeOS is a simple operating system compared to the more complex Windows and macOS, Chromebooks boot up much faster than Windows laptops or MacBooks, which is one of their advantages.
 Besides being known as easy to use, ChromeOS also downloads and installs updates automatically.

 Web browserChromebooks: Google Chrome